WebHare/runkit/README.md

 BORG_PASSPHRASE="key passphrase"
 ```

-and should be placed in `webhare-runkit/local`
+and should be pasted in `runkit set-borg-credentials`

 Assuming credentials are in `webhare-runkit/local/demo.borg`, you can use
 `webhare-runkit/open-backup.sh demo` to 'open' this backup (where opening is